Agreement for Aito.ai Online Services

 a) damages caused by willful misconduct or gross negligence; or

-b) breach of confidentiality provisions in section 13; or
+b) breach of confidentiality provisions in Section 11; or

-c) claims and costs covered by section 18.
+c) claims and costs covered by Section 14.

-Neither Party shall have the right to assign this Agreement or any of its rights or obligations hereunder to any third party without the prior written consent of the other Party.
-Notwithstanding the foregoing each Party may transfer its receivables under this Agreement to a third party.
+Neither party shall have the right to assign the Agreement or any of its rights or obligations hereunder to any third party without the prior written consent of the other party.
+Notwithstanding the foregoing, each party may transfer its receivables under this Agreement to a third party.

-The Supplier may transfer this Agreement and the rights and obligations hereunder to such a third party to which the business activities related to this Agreement has been transferred.
+The Supplier may transfer the Agreement and the rights and obligations hereunder to such a third party to which the business activities related to the Agreement has been transferred.

 This Agreement and all matters arising out of or in connection with this Agreement shall be interpreted, construed and governed exclusively in accordance with the laws of Finland without reference to its choice of law rules.
 The United Nations Convention on Contracts for the International Sale of Goods done at Vienna April 11, 1980 is excluded.

-A failure of a Party to insist upon the performance of any or more of the terms or conditions of this Agreement or a waiver of any term or condition of this Agreement will not be deemed to be a waiver of any rights or remedies the Party may have in subsequent similar situations.
+Both parties act in their own name and on their own behalf.
+Neither party has a right to enter into any agreements or other commitments on behalf of the other party.
+A failure of a party to insist upon the performance of any or more of the terms or conditions of this Agreement or a waiver of any term or condition of this Agreement will not be deemed to be a waiver of any rights or remedies the party may have in subsequent similar situations.

 If any provision in this Agreement is found or becomes invalid, unlawful, or unenforceable to any extent, the provision in question will be severed from the remaining provisions of this Agreement, which will continue to be valid and enforceable to the fullest extent permitted by law.